puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resource_ordering.md

 }
 {% endhighlight %}

-- Make sure to check the syntax.
-- Once everything looks good, go ahead and apply the manifest.
+Make sure to check the syntax.
+Once everything looks good, go ahead and apply the manifest.

 Notice that we use `before` to ensure that the package is managed before the configuration file is managed.
 This makes sense, since if the package weren't installed, the configuration file (and the `/etc/ssh/` directory that contains it would not exist.
 If you tried to manage the contents of a file in a directory that does not exist, you are destined to fail.
 By specifying the relationship between the package and the file, we ensure success.

 Now we have a manifest that manages the package, configuration file and the service, and we have specified the order in which they should be managed.

-## Let's do a Quick Review
+## Review

 In this Quest, we learned how to specify relationships between resources, to provide for better control over the order in which the resources are managed by Puppet.
 We also learned of the Package-File-Service pattern, which emulates the natural sequence of managing a service on a system.
 If you were to manually install and configure a service, you would first install the package, then edit the configuration file to set things up appropriately, and finally start or restart the service.